julioespin/julioespin.github.io/SQL_Banking_Project.md

 ### Which country was the most recent to pay?

 The next question was to determnine which country most recently made a payment.
-Unfortunately, that data is not included in the dataset.
+Unfortunately, the data does not include that information.
 At that point, I would reach out to the stakeholder to determine if there are other data sources that contain that information.
 If there are other tables, I would simply use a JOIN clause to join both tables together and find the corresponding information.

 ### Which country has the most loans?